 3) liaise with clients and stakeholders;

-4) give and take on board feedback in constructive manner;
+4) give and take on feedback in constructive manner and learn how to deal with group conflicts;

-5) is able to critically reflect on and judge own research and research of others as well as of the work of practitioners;
+5) critically reflect on and judge own research and research of others as well as of the work of practitioners;

 6) build on teamwork competencies, the ability to brainstorm, debate and integrate perspectives through group work and collaboration;